Wittenberg Mountain

-Wittenberg Mountain, locally "the Wittenberg," is a mountain located in Ulster County, New York.

-The mountain is part of the Burroughs Range of the Catskill Mountains.
+Wittenberg Mountain, locally "the Wittenberg, is a mountain in Shandaken, Ulster County, New York.
+It is part of the Burroughs Range of the Catskill Mountains.
 Wittenberg is flanked to the southwest by Cornell Mountain and to the northeast by Terrace Mountain.

-Wittenberg Mountain stands within the watershed of Esopus Creek, which drains into the Hudson River, and into New York Bay.

-The northwest and northeast slopes of Wittenberg Mtn. drain into Woodland Creek, thence into Esopus Creek.
+Wittenberg Mountain is within the watershed of Esopus Creek, which drains into the Hudson River and New York Bay.
+The northwest and northeast slopes of the mountain drain into Woodland Creek, thence into Esopus Creek.
 The southeast side of Wittenberg drains into Wittenberg Brook, thence into Maltby Hollow Brook, Bush Kill, and Esopus Creek at Ashokan Reservoir.